amurphy181/FilmQueryProject/README.md

 ## Film Query Project

-note: fix the language output for film ID choice
 ### Overview
 With this project, we built on our earlier work with Java classes and SQL queries to integrate the two into a video-rental store database search program.
 The user interface for the program is very simple: upon running the Film Query App, the user is prompted for a choice to search for a film by the film's ID or by a generic search term.